 Inspections are focused on activities that present a legality, propriety or human rights risk.
 Inspections may consider a sample of operations or may be targeted at a particular issue.
-In conducting any inspection the IGIS has full access to information held by Australian intelligence agencies.
+In conducting any inspection IGIS has full access to information held by Australian intelligence agencies.

-Each year the IGIS has a comprehensive program of inspections across intelligence agencies, which cover activities such as:
+Each year IGIS has a comprehensive program of inspections across intelligence agencies, which cover activities such as: